NielsLeenheer/ReceiptPrinterStatus/README.md

 ## Connecting to a receipt printer

-This library uses the `WebUSBReceiptPrinter` or `WebSerialReceiptPrinter` library to communicate with the printer.
-See the documentation of that library to connect to the receipt printer.
-During the `connected` event you get from that library you can set up `ThermalPrinterStatus`.
+This library uses the `WebUSBReceiptPrinter`, `WebSerialReceiptPrinter`, `WebBluetoothReceiptPrinter`, or `NetworkReceiptPrinter` library to communicate with the printer.
+See the documentation of those libraries for examples of how to connect to the receipt printer.
+All these libraries work in a very similar way.
+In all cases you instantiate the object, then call the `connect()` function to connect to the printer.
+Once connected, you get back a `connected` event which you can use to set up `ThermalPrinterStatus`.

+For example:

     const receiptPrinter = new WebUSBReceiptPrinter();